 Students Robert Baraldi and Matthew Farrell have recently been awarded National Science Foundation Graduate Research Fellowships.
 The Graduate Research Fellowship Program (GRFP) recognizes and supports outstanding graduate students who are pursuing research-based master’s and doctoral degrees in science, technology, engineering, and mathematics (STEM) or in STEM education.
-Congrats to Robert and Matthew!
-Read more about these fellowships here.
+Robert has also been awarded the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).
+The DOE CSGF provides outstanding benefits and opportunities to students pursuing doctoral degrees in fields […]

 Congratulations to student Marysa Lague who was selected as one of this year’s Husky 100!
 Each year, the Husky 100 recognizes 100 UW students from Bothell, Seattle and Tacoma in all disciplines who are making the most of their time at the UW.
 Marysa is currently working toward a Doctorate in Atmospheric Sciences while concurrently enrolled in the Master of Science program with Applied Mathematics.
 Read more about the Husky 100 recognition here.